-Comprehensive Plan: The Town of Freeport Comprehensive Plan as adopted by the Town Council as amended.
+Comprehensive Plan: The Town of Freeport Comprehensive Plan, as such may be amended from time to time.

 Conceptual Sketch Plan: A plan showing the major features of the site and the preliminary, generalized layout of proposed required open space, roads, lots, locations of suitable septic sites if applicable, and other improvements.
 This plan shall be prepared by a landscape architect or a professional engineer with expertise in civil/site engineering.
 Engineering details of any proposed improvements are not required and will not be accepted for review or consideration at this stage.